ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 This time, there was a wave that surged in the bathwater; Lán WàngJī’s heart was racing.

-Unable to bear it any longer, he suddenly pulled Wèi WúXiàn into the bathtub, and held him in his arms.
+Unable to bear it any longer, he suddenly pulled Wèi WúXiàn into the bathtub and held him in his arms.

 His breathing had quickened, and, without losing any time, he buried his face on Wèi WúXiàn’s neck and began to suck it, leaving love bites here and there on the graceful neck.